HuangJiaLian/AIRL_MountainCar/README.md

 - **What's RL algorithm learned?**
 RL algorithm learned a good policy, it can tell the agent what is the best action $a$, when it in one state (observation) $s$.
 Specifically, the learned policy is a lot of distribution of action.
 There are different distribution at different state(observation).

+- **You said you learned the expert's policy, but the agent's returns are bellow the expert's mean return.
+How could you said the agent learned the expert's policy?**
+Although the agent's return can't reach to the expert's, but it's above `-200`, which means the car reach to the right hill within 200 steps.
+Beside, there are another reason why agent's return can't reach to the mean return of expert's. **The agent took stochastic policy**, which means that the action to take was sample from action distribution, rather than directly chose the most probable one.
+See Append.B for detail.

 - **Why the agent goes down, if goes down will make the reward less?**
 You don't understand the basics of RL.
 The main purpose of RL algorithms is to maximize the expected **return--the reward sum along all trajectory**.
 So that, although it seems that going down makes the total reward less, but the behavior will get more reward and more return in the end of the episode.